 As cities consider the future of their streets in light of pandemic-inspired innovations and federal infrastructure investment, placemaking solutions can help communities achieve more value from public rights-of-way.

-In Culver City, California, landscape design born of public and private sector collaboration has resulted in a lively and accessible outdoor space, where creative paving enables streets to double as public plazas and terraced performance space.
+In Culver City, California, landscape design born of collaboration from the public and private sectors has resulted in a lively and accessible outdoor space, where creative paving enables streets to double as public plazas and terraced performance spaces.

-In June 2018, The Culver Steps was awarded the Los Angeles Business Council’s Under Construction Award, an honor that was followed in 2019 by a “Best of Design Award” from The Architect’s Newspaper.
+In June 2018, The Culver Steps was awarded the Los Angeles Business Council’s Under Construction Award, followed by a “Best of Design Award” from The Architect’s Newspaper in 2019.
 This signature civic destination has already attracted high-profile tenants, including Amazon Studios, and promises to promote diversity and interaction for locals and visitors while establishing a strong identity for Culver City’s downtown.

 Williams Square